torbsd/torbsd.github.io/oostats.md

 as related to BSD Unix, but such diversity applies to more than just number of relays by operating system.
-Other considerations are important, such as average bandwidth per relay by operating system, geographical diversity, and so on.
+Other considerations are important, such as average bandwidth per relay by operating system, Autonomous System, and so on.

 ### Current Reports ###